mightytribble/SillyTavern-rag-context-injector/README.md

 The extension supports 'forcing' tool use via the `Tool Choice: Required` option.
 Since this extension only configures one tool this effectively forces the model to use the retrieval tool.
 You should probably set this, as it's the whole point of the extension!
 This should work for both Gemini models and OAI-compatible tool calling.

 The extension injects the RAG context into the chat with configurable placement options (see Injection Placement Configuration below).
-The results of the RAG query won't show up in Prompt Inspector or linger in chat history, but if you check the raw requests in the ST binary console you'll see it there.
+The results of the RAG query won't show up in Prompt Inspector or linger in chat history, but if you check the raw requests in the ST binary console or web developer console you'll see it there.
 You can customize the contents of this message by editing the `Context Injection Template`.
 I use something like this:

 ```
 I've conducted an initial search of the knowledge base for relevant memories.
 I've included anything I've found below (if it's blank, I didn't find anything relevant):